pingforhelp/BCA/docs/computer-sci/computer-fundamentals/out.md

 To Use Fill Tool:

-*   Start by selecting the cell to copy.
+Start by selecting the cell to copy.
 You will notice a small square—called a Fill handle—in the bottom right-hand corner of the cell.

-*   Hold your mouse pointer over the fill handle; it will change to a plus sign (+).
+Hold your mouse pointer     the fill handle; it will change to a plus sign (+).
 Page: 230

 Introduction to MS-Excel (MS-Excel Advanced Features)

-*   Click on the + sign and drag the mouse in any direction (Down, Up, Right or Left).
+Click on the + sign and drag the mouse in any direction (Down, Up, Right or Left).

     |   | A   | B   |
     |---|-----|-----|